alexscg/stack-edit-test/test-root.md

 </p>

 #### Getting Started
-If you are just getting started with MDS React Library please visit our getting started page here.
-It has all the information to quickly get you up to speed and start writing code.
+If you are just getting started with MDS React Library please visit our getting started page.
+It has all the information you need to get up to speed quickly and start code.

 #### Installation